jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 ## Confirmed both aboved clone method do not work

-After implimented above *dd* or *ddrescue* command, the booting will fail as the partition for booting is not right after dd, we need to partition it in advance with following command:
+After implimented above *dd* or *ddrescue* command, the booting will fail as the partition for booting is not right after dd, we need to partition it in advance with following [gpart(8)](https://man.freebsd.org/cgi/man.cgi?query=gpart&sektion=8&manpath=freebsd-release-ports) command:

 `gpart backup usb-disk-1 | gpart restore -F usb-disk-2`

+Then as [T-Daemon](https://forums.freebsd.org/threads/install-freebsd-in-external-usb-hdd-disk-with-auto-zfs.85484/) shows up we need to create directories for the efi loader, copy efi loader and set the gpart bootcode.

 [Argentum has a working procedure as below](https://forums.freebsd.org/threads/can-zfs-disks-be-cloned-with-dd.68930/post-464902):